-- progress against agreed grant activity milestones and outcomes for multiyear grants - contributions of participants directly related to the grant activity e.g. as per grant agreement. - expenditure of the grant.
+- contributions of participants directly related to the grant activity e.g. as per grant agreement. - expenditure of the grant.

 The amount of detail you provide in your reports should be relative to the size, complexity and grant amount.

 Progress reports